History of the floppy disk: Origin as a read-only floppy disk

 IBM's decision in the late 1960s to use RAM as the writeable control store for future systems and control units created a requirement for an inexpensive and reliable read-only device and associated medium to store and ship the control store's microprogram, and at system power-on to load the microprogram into the control store.
 The objective was a read-only device costing less than $200, and a medium costing less than $5.

 IBM San Jose's Direct Access Storage Product Manager, Alan Shugart, assigned the job to David L. Noble, who tried to develop a new-style tape for the purpose, but without success.
 The project was reassigned to Donald L. Wartner, 23FD Disk Drive manager, and Herbert E. Thompson, 23FD Disk manager, along with design engineers Warren L. Dalziel, Jay Brent Nilson, and Ralph Flores; and that team developed the IBM 23FD Floppy Disk Drive System (code name Minnow).
-The disk is a read-only, 8 in flexible diskette called the "memory disk" and holding 80 kilobytes of data.
+The disk is a read-only, 8 in flexible diskette called the "memory disk" holding 80 kilobytes of data.
 Initially the disk was bare, but dirt became a serious problem so they enclosed it in a plastic envelope lined with fabric that would remove dust particles.
-The Floppy Disk Patent #3,668,658 was issued on June 6, 1972, with named inventors Ralph Flores and Herbert E. Thompson.
-The Floppy Disk Drive Patent #3,678,481 was issued July 18, 1972 with named inventors Warren L. Dalziel, Jay.
+The Floppy Disk Drive Patent #3,678,481 was issued July 18, 1972 with named inventors L. Warren Dalziel, Jay.
 B. Nilson, and Donald L. Wartner.
 IBM introduced the diskette commercially in 1971.

 The new device first shipped in 1971 as the 23FD, the control store load device of the 2835 Storage Control Unit. and then as a standard part of most System 370 processing units and other IBM products.
 Internally IBM used another device, code named Mackerel, to write floppy disks for distribution to the field.